LocalTweets to LocalHealth: A Mental Health Surveillance Framework Based on Twitter Data: Experimental Setup

 \subsection{Hyperparameters and evaluation}

 We train all models for 1,600 epochs with a batch size of 512.
 We use a linear learning rate schedule with a 20\% warmup and peak learning rate of $1\times10^{-3}$.
 We minimize mean squared error (MSE) using AdamW \cite{loshchilov2017decoupled, adamw2023pytorch} with a weight decay of 0.1.
-We evaluate models with macro-F1 in identifying the risk category ($r$) of BGs and save the best model based on validation macro-F1.
-We evaluate the best model on the test split and report averaged macro-F1 and accuracy across 10 random seeds.
+In order to leverage standard classification metrics for model evaluation, we employ a thresholding technique to convert the continuous-valued model outputs ($\hat{g}_{b,y}$) into binary risk category predictions.
+This allows us to directly compare predicted risk categories with the ground truth labels (variable $r$, Section \ref{section:data_splits}) using established metrics like accuracy and F1-score (macro-averaged).
+Model selection is conducted based on the macro-F1 score achieved on the validation set.
+Following training, we evaluate the best model on the test split and report averaged macro-F1 and accuracy across 10 random seeds.
 For both, SVM and LoR, we change the loss function to binary cross-entropy and we use a classification threshold of 0.15 to identify high-risk BGs.